sonic-net/DASH/Documentation/dash-hld.md

 The functionality of the new *dash container* in the user space is to receive content from the Software Defined Networking (SDN) controller to control setup for the overlay configurations.
 DASH receives the objects, translates them with a **gNMI agent**, provides them to the *SONiC OrchAgent* for further translation onto the dataplane via the **SAI database**.

 > [!NOTE]
-> Need a drawing and descriptions of the DASH user space **state interactions** (similar to the one shown in the figure at this location [LLDP-state interactions](https://github.com/Azure/SONiC/wiki/Architecture#lldp-state-interactions).

-> [!NOTE]
 > @lihuay @lguohan @prsunny - would you review and/or improve this write-up?